OllieTerrance/Beatbit/README.md

 A 2D rhythm-based game, written in Lua for LÖVE.

+## Start

+Setup LÖVE if you haven't already (you'll need at least version 0.9.0).
+Download [JSON.lua](http://regex.info/code/JSON.lua) and place it inside a `lib` folder.

+Run the unpacked app with `.../path/to/love Beatbit`.

+## Controls

+On a keyboard, arrow keys to move and WASD to fire.

+For joysticks, an Xbox controller layout is assumed; right stick to move, d-pad to fire.

 ## Tracks

 Tracks live in the `tracks` folder.
 The structure of a track should look something like the following: